zew/go-questionnaire/README.md

 * Layout: Table data is now aligned vertically middled.
 Sometimes it should be configurable to baseline.

-* The transferrer - or a new independent component - should
-aggregate responses into a CSV file.

 * The transferrer should truncate the pages from the online JSON files
 leaving only user ID, completion time and survey data.

 * For each user, only the responses should be saved to session/JSON; not the entire questionaire data.
 The responses could be merged into the questionaire based on input name.

-* The generators should be independently compilable into a shared object.
+* The generators should be compiled into independent executables.
-The main application keeps its web site for parametrization and JSON file creation.
-The main application dynamically loads the shared object before each JSON file creation.
-Another option: The main application executes a command line with the parameters as JSON file.
+Or the main application could execute a command line with the parameters as JSON file.

 * Testing should be repeated with a mobile client.
 Each questionaire should be tested.